 The RGB colour system uses three sets of values to distinguish each of the light colours.
 These three sets of values represent the luminous intensity of red, green and blue from left to right.
 Each primary colour has a luminosity range from 0 to 255, with a total of 256 values.
 0 means no light is emitted, and 255 means the brightest light is emitted.

 Changing the luminance of each of the three primary colours produces a new light colour.
 In this calculation, 256 × 256 × 256 = 16777216, a total of over 16 million light colours.
 Below are the three most basic colour mixing schemes:

+This is an LED pool light that uses SMD chips.
 These LED chips are arranged on an aluminium substrate according to certain rules.
 The brightness of the LED chips changes when the red, green and blue types of chips receive different voltages.
 As a result, after the three LED chips have changed and mixed, the overall colour of the light will change.
 This is often referred to as the colour change of the light.

 RGB and RGBW are the most popular types of colour-changing lighting today.
 Many luminaire manufacturers label their products as RGB or RGBW to indicate support for color-changing.
 Mixing the three primary colors achieves color-changing LEDs.

 RGB and RGBW luminaires differ in the following ways:

 The white light produced by RGBW lamps is not a mixture of red, green, and blue light, but an additional white light chip for a purer colour.
 If you have higher requirements for white light, RGBW lamps are the recommended choice.

 Our regular DC pool lights use 4 wires for RGB functionality and 5 wires for RGBW functionality.
 Three negative wires are used for the red, green, and blue chips to access the different voltages, and one is positive. rgbw fixtures will have an additional wire to control the white light voltage.
 Pool lights from other manufacturers may have slightly different wires than ours.